Can’t Get Your Weight Loss Meds? Here’s What You Can Do!

 2. Contact Your Insurance Company

-As detailed above, compounded Semaglutide is about a ¼ to ½ the cost of the uncovered pharmaceutical price depending on your dose, and what the prescribing physician’s office charges.
+As detailed above, compounded semaglutide is about a quarter to half the cost of the uncovered pharmaceutical price depending on your dose, and what the prescribing physician’s office charges.
 You can discuss this option with your physician, or call a compounding pharmacy and see which local physicians are writing the medication.
+Compounded tirzepatide is about twice as expensive as semaglutide, but is available as well.

 4. Look On GoodRX and See Which Pharmacies Offer the Lowest Cost Alternative